 For SCC mixtures, slump flow and Visual Stability Index (VSI) tests of fresh concrete of each mix design shall be performed for each 150 cubic yards (115 cubic meters) of concrete, or once each day by testing one of the first two batches of SCC as defined by the initial mix qualification process, per batching location.
 Reject the concrete if the upper specification limit is exceeded.
 If the slump flow test result is less than the lower production range limit reject the concrete unless the mixture has been approved for vibration and is subsequently vibrated.
-Thereafter, slump flow and VSI testing shall be performed as

-Critical Requirement - plants participating in the NPCA Plant Certification Program must receive a minimum passing grade, as shown on the grading schedule, for this entire section and others designated as Critical Requirements, when applicable.
+Critical Requirement plants participating in the NPCA Plant Certification Program must receive a minimum passing grade, as shown on the grading schedule, for this entire section and others designated as Critical Requirements, when applicable.